 Sthala Purana (Local Legend)

 The Virupaksha Temple’s Sthala Purana, its local legend of origin, intertwines beautifully with Hindu mythology.
+There are two main versions of the story;

 Version 1: Lord Shiva did penance at Hemakuta Hill (near the South side of the Virupaksha temple) before marrying Pampa, also known as Parvati.